 Subsection 38(2) of HIPA, which applies to trustees, has similar language.

 Severing is the exercise by which portions of a document are blacked out before the document is provided to an Applicant.
 It is also considered severing where a responsive record is withheld in full.
-In order to be compliant with section 8 of FOIP/LA FOIP and subsection 38(2) of HIPA, public bodies need to conduct a line-by-line review of each page and apply severing where appropriate.
+In order to be compliant with section 8 of FOIP/LA FOIP and subsection 38(2) of HIPA, public bodies and trustees need to conduct a line-by-line review of each page and apply severing where appropriate.
 In addition, each severed item should have a notation indicating which exemption(s) applies in each instance.
 It must be clear to the Applicant as to what exemption(s) is being relied upon for each item that is severed.
+The IPC discourages the use of white space redacting.
+White space redacting is where software removes the content of a record in such a way that it renders the redacted content indistinguishable from the blank background of the document.
+This type of redacting creates uncertainty as to what, if anything, has been redacted.

-It is important that public bodies not apply a blanket exemption(s) to an entire page or record just because the majority of the information contained on that page is exempt from release.
+It is important that public bodies and trustees not apply a blanket exemption(s) to an entire page or record just because the majority of the information contained on that page is exempt from release.
 A great example is an email chain.
 A communication may almost fully be exempt from release.
-However, if a public body is severing the header information (to, from, cc, date, and subject), opening and closing sentences, signature lines, etc., it needs to demonstrate how the exemption applies to that information also.
+However, if a public body or trustee is contemplating also severing the header information (to, from, cc, date, and subject), opening and closing sentences, confidentiality notice, signature lines, etc. of an email, it needs to demonstrate how the exemption applies to that information also.

-We encourage you to refer to the IPC Guide to FOIP, the IPC Guide to LA FOIP and/or the IPC Guide to HIPA at the time you are processing an access to information request as these resources outline the tests you need to consider when determining if an exemption should be applied.
+We encourage you to refer to the IPC Guide to FOIP or the IPC Guide to LA FOIP at the time you are processing an access to information request as these resources outline the tests you need to consider when determining if an exemption should be applied.